Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

   Analyze your features for high correlations.
 Eliminating redundant or highly correlated features can simplify the training process and improve model stability.

 ### Impact on Model Accuracy and Performance

 - **High-Quality Features:**
   When the model is trained on carefully selected features, it can more easily capture the essential patterns in the data, leading to improved accuracy and faster convergence.
 - **Irrelevant or Excessive Features:**
   Including features that add little value or introduce excessive noise may hinder the training process, slow down convergence, and negatively affect overall performance.

-By thoughtfully curating the set of features used in training, you can achieve a balance between complexity and performance, ensuring that the model is both efficient and accurate.

 ---

-## 4. Interpreting the Anomaly Graph
+## 4. Analyzing Graph Outputs

-**Overview:**
-The anomaly graph displays computed anomaly scores over successive time windows.
-Each line on the graph represents a specific device (keyboard, mouse, or gamepad), with the x-axis indicating the progression of time (or window index) and the y-axis showing the corresponding anomaly score.
+The training and evaluation process generates three distinct types of graphs.
+Each graph plots metrics over the sequence indices (time) and provides insights into different aspects of model performance.

+### 4.1 Reconstruction Error Graph

+- **What It Shows:**
+  This graph plots the reconstruction error when using an `"autoencoder"`.
-**How to Interpret the Graph:**
+- **How to Interpret:**

-1. **Normal Behavior:**
-   - **Low and Stable Scores:**
-     Under typical conditions, anomaly scores remain low and relatively stable.
-This indicates that the current input data aligns well with the patterns learned during training.

-2. **Anomalous Behavior:**
-   - **Spikes in Anomaly Score:**
-     Sudden peaks or spikes in the graph signal that the system has encountered data that deviates significantly from the norm.
-These anomalies could indicate:
-       - Unexpected user behavior.
-       - Unusual input patterns.
-       - Potential system malfunctions or external disturbances.

-3. **Trend Analysis:**
+  - **Low Reconstruction Error:** Suggests that the autoencoder recognizes the player's behavior as normal relative to your training data.
+  - **High Reconstruction Error:** May indicate the randomness of normal player behavior.
+Frequent spikes may indicate poor training data or a cheating player.
-   - **Gradual Increase:**
+- **Use Case:**
-     A slowly rising trend in anomaly scores might suggest a gradual shift in input behavior.
-While not immediately alarming, this trend should be monitored as it could lead to future anomalies.
-   - **Isolated Peaks vs. Consistent Patterns:**
-     Compare isolated spikes to recurring patterns.
-Isolated anomalies may be transient or due to noise, whereas consistent high anomaly scores across multiple windows could point to systemic issues.

-4. **Multi-Device Comparison:**
+  This method is generally easier and ideal as it requires only negative training data.

+### 4.2 Accumulated Prediction Loss Graph

+- **What It Shows:**
+  This graph plots the prediction loss when using a `"predictor"`.
+- **How to Interpret:**
+  - **Low Prediction Loss:** Indicates that the player is performing a predictable behavior pattern.
+  - **High Prediction Loss:** May signal that the model is struggling to capture the underlying patterns in the data, or that the player is augmenting their inputs.
-   - **Cross-Device Insights:**
+- **Use Case:**
-     When multiple devices are being analyzed, compare their anomaly score patterns.
-A spike in one device might indicate cheating for that particular device, while a simultaneous increase across devices might indicate a broader issue as most cheats operate on one feature or device at a time.

-5. **Setting Thresholds:**
+  This method allows you to use a supervised approach to identify specific cheating patterns.

+### 4.3 Targeted Class Confidence Graph

+- **What It Shows:**
+  This graph presents the model’s confidence (or probability) for a specific target class when using a `"classifier"`.
+- **How to Interpret:**
+  - **High Confidence:** When the model assigns a high probability to the targeted class, it reflects the model's certainty of it being that class.
+  - **Low Confidence:** A lower value might indicate uncertainty or that the input data aligns with normal player behavior.
-   - **Defining Alerts:**
+- **Use Case:**
-     Based on historical data and domain-specific requirements, you can define a threshold for what constitutes an anomaly.
-When the anomaly score exceeds this threshold, it may trigger alerts or further investigation.
+  As a supervised approach, this is useful for when you can isolate and identify specific cheating input patterns.

-**REMEMBER TO INSERT EXAMPLE GRAPHS HERE!!!**
+*REMEMBER TO INSERT EXAMPLE GRAPHS HERE!!!*
-*The graphic should highlight examples of normal behavior (low, stable scores) versus anomalous behavior (sharp spikes or gradually increasing trends) and should include annotations to guide the interpretation of key features in the graph.*
+*The visuals should illustrate examples of normal behavior versus potential issues—such as consistent low prediction loss, effective reconstruction, or appropriate confidence levels—and include annotations to guide interpretation.*

 ---

 ## 5. Best Practices for Intelligent Training

 - **Data Quality:**
-  Verify that your data is clean and representative.
-Remove anomalies or outliers where possible to improve training quality.
-You may want to tie capture states to game states so UI navigation and typing won't interfere.
+  Verify that your data is representative of normal player behavior.
+This can be tricky considering player behavior is naturally random.

 - **Iterative Refinement:**
-  Start with moderate settings for `windowSize` and `pollingRate`, and adjust based on early training results and model performance.
+  Start with moderate settings for parameters such as `sequence_length` and `batch_size`.
+Use early training results (observed via the graphs) to iteratively refine the configuration.

 - **Balanced Feature Selection:**
-  Experiment with different whitelists to determine which features contribute most effectively to the model’s performance.
+  Experiment with different feature whitelists to determine which inputs contribute most effectively to the model’s performance.
+Use the graph insights to decide if certain features may be leading to increased loss or reconstruction error.

 - **Resource Consideration:**
-  Keep in mind the trade-off between model accuracy and computational cost.
-More tuning trials and larger window sizes can improve performance but at a higher resource cost.
+  Understand the trade-off between model accuracy and computational cost.
+While larger window sizes and more files may improve accuracy, they also demand more resources when training and analyzing.

 - **Continuous Monitoring:**
-  Use the anomaly graphs (in live analysis mode) to continually assess and refine the model configuration.
+  Use the three types of graphs (prediction loss, reconstruction error, and targeted class confidence) in live analysis mode to continually assess and adjust your training strategy.

 ---

 ## 6. Conclusion

-This documentation aims to provide you with a thorough understanding of the configuration settings and the rationale behind them.
-By carefully considering the properties of your training data and the impact of each parameter, you can intelligently fine-tune the system to meet your specific needs.
-Remember, with automatic hyperparameter tuning in the background, your focus can primarily be on optimizing data quality and feature selection for the best overall performance.
+This documentation provides a comprehensive guide to the configuration settings and the rationale behind them.
+By carefully curating input features and monitoring performance through the detailed graph outputs, you can optimize the system to meet your specific needs.

-For further details, consult the inline comments within the source code and the [Optuna documentation](https://optuna.readthedocs.io/en/stable/index.html) for more on hyperparameter optimization.

 ---